The Thoreau Society Bulletin is a 20-page newsletter with bibliographic information and writings on the life, works, and legacy of Henry Thoreau.

 Each issue features news, upcoming events, and announcements from the Society, along with original short articles on new discoveries in and about the world of Thoreau, his contemporaries and related topics.
 It also contains a Notes & Queries section and a President’s Column, as well as additions to the Thoreau Bibliography and reviews of new literature relevant to the field.
 Edited by Brent Ranalli.

-The Thoreau Society Bulletin is mailed to each member for free on a quarterly basis as a benefit of membership.
-Edited by Mark Gallagher (email@example.com), the Bulletin contains Society news, additions to the Thoreau Bibliography, and short articles about Thoreau and related topics.
+The Thoreau Society Bulletin is mailed to each member on a quarterly basis as a benefit of membership.

-Submissions: Be sure to familiarize yourself with the Bulletin before submitting any items for potential publication.
-In general, submissions to the Bulletin should be no longer than 1500 words.
-All submissions should conform to the Chicago Manual of Style.
+Be sure to familiarize yourself with the Bulletin before submitting any items for potential publication.
+In general, submissions to the Bulletin should be no longer than 1500 words and should not have been previously published.
+Submissions should conform to the Chicago Manual of Style.
 Whenever possible, the Thoreau Edition texts (Princeton University Press) should be used for quotations from Thoreau’s writings.
 Contributors need not be members of the Thoreau Society, but non-members are heartily encouraged to join.
 Send submissions for consideration to firstname.lastname@example.org.

 The Thoreau Society, in collaboration with UMass Lowell and the Digital Commonwealth at the Boston Public Library, has digitized the entire back run of Bulletin issues from 1945 through 2012.
 These issues are now freely accessible as full-text-searchable PDF documents at the Internet Archive.